After-Shock/Cloudbox-wiki/Migrating-Cloudbox.md

 1. Misc Tips:

-   - Update Plex Autoscan URL in Sonarr and Radarr (if you Plex URL had the IP address in it).
+   - Update Plex Autoscan URL in Sonarr and Radarr (if the Plex Autoscan URL had the IP address in it).